-If a property project is “green-fields” and is thus to be constructed requiring stage payments, it is a requirement that the land be purchased from ones own funds and also registered in ones own name (NOT the Builder/Developer’s).
-This is in order for the proposed Lender to obtain an essential legal charge and also to enable funds to be tangibly secured.
-Without this legal registration the Lender will not release any funds until the property is fully constructed and registered (which will mean upon completion of the total building works).
+It is a requirement that the land is purchased by own funds and also registered in the name of the private owner (NOT the builder/developer’s).
+This is in order for the proposed lender to obtain an essential legal charge and also to enable funds to be tangibly secured.
+Without this legal registration the lender will not release any funds until the property is fully constructed and registered (which will mean upon completion of the total building works).

-If the land purchase and registration is not possible (and other arrangements have been made), when the property is fully constructed the Builder/Developer’s must provide the Lender with the ‘Certificate of Final Construction’, thus enabling the Lender to take a charge against it and release the required amount of funds.
+If the land purchase and registration is not possible (and other arrangements have been made), when the property is fully constructed the builder/developer’s must provide the lender with the ‘Certificate of Final Construction’, in order to release the required funds.